ircdocs/modern-irc/index.md

 Messages are client-to-server only unless otherwise specified.
 If messages may be sent from the server to a connected client, it will be noted in the message's description.
 For server-to-client messages of this type, the message `<source>` usually indicates the client the message relates to, but this will be noted in the description.

 In message descriptions, 'command' refers to the message's behaviour when sent from a client to the server.
 Similarly, 'Command Examples' represent example messages sent from a client to the server, and 'Message Examples' represent example messages sent from the server to a client.
-If a command is sent from a client to a server with less parameters than the command requires to be processed, the server will reply with an [`ERR_NEEDMOREPARAMS`](#errneedmoreparams-461) numeric and the command will fail.
+If a command is sent from a client to a server with less parameters than the command requires to be processed, the server will reply with an {% numeric ERR_NEEDMOREPARAMS %} numeric and the command will fail.

 In the `"Parameters:"` section, optional parts or parameters are noted with square brackets as such: `"[<param>]"`.
 Curly braces around a part of parameter indicate that it may be repeated zero or more times, for example: `"<key>{,<key>}"` indicates that there must be at least one `<key>`, and that there may be additional keys separated by the comma `(",", 0x2C)` character.